February 24th, 2024

 TLDR

-The order of arguments is passed as such:
+The order of arguments is passed in the following registers:

 1. rdi